 His skill set includes competencies in gamification, open source, Mobile, Cloud, Big Data and Social Business.
 He has run sales teams across the IBM SW portfolio and has delivered training throughout the world.
 As an accomplished and recognized speaker, Duffy has addressed the United Nations and been the key note speaker at several global conferences.

-Currently, he runs developer outreach and marketing for developerWorks, reaching 4 million developers a month.
+Currently, he leads Global Business Partner sales for IBM's Social & Smarter Workforce Solutions.
 Prior to joining IBM, Duffy received his Master of International Management degree from Thunderbird and his Master of Business Administration degree from Arizona State University.

 Evan Leibovitch is a co-founder of LPI, author of its charter, and first Chair of its Board.

 A social entrepreneur and community builder, Evan has been heavily involved in the worlds of open source software, Internet Governance, open standards and open access to technology.
 He has previously served as Community Technology Access Coordinator for the United Nations refugee agency (UNHCR).
 He also serves as a Director (and was a co-founder) of the Internet Society Canada Chapter, and has played key roles advocating the public interest within ICANN, WSIS, the ITU and other multilateral bodies and initiatives.
 He has written more than 100 articles on Linux and the phenomenon of open source.